wences-sanchez/Knowledge-Base/pages/Cover Letter.md

 - Dear XXX:
 - I've been passionate about computers since I was 11 years old.
 I love coding, as well as designing and automating.
-I have experience as a QA and as a developer analysing and automating tasks, and I enjoy both roles.
+I have experience as a QA and as a developer analysing and automating tasks, and I enjoy both roles.**
+  What, specifically, would I bring to XXX in this role?**